pnimma01/World_Weather_Analysis/README.md

 Finally, using Google maps API, we plot the directions to the vacation spots.

+Plotting the directions gave an eeror while selecting the list of cities to map.
+Confirmed that the syntax and the code is correct with a TA.

 ### **Challenges encountered:**
 1. The API call to openweathermap has a limitation on number of requests, and is time consuming in case of reruns.
 2. The google API call to map the directions/ itinerary keeps on giving errors.